 1: Hanauma Bay

-Read more in how to visit in our complete visitor guide to Hanauma Bay.
+Read more in our complete visitor guide to Hanauma Bay.

 2: Shark’s Cove